ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

    Use only minimal lightweight frameworks such as: JQuery, Underscore, numeral.js, velocity, bootstrap js (don't rely on CSS classes from bootstrap, as they are not based on VW units!).

-3. As the supported apps are for iOS, Chrome, and Windows, any HTML you author is effectively running in Mobile Safari, Chrome and IE 11.
+3. As the supported apps are for iOS, Android, Chrome, and Windows, any HTML you author is effectively running in Mobile Safari, Android Webview, Chrome and IE 11.

    Any Javascript or CSS you create should work with these browsers.